SahilRamdoss/ChessAI/README.md

                       Include the json file only in your current directory.
 - **A C++ Compiler** (e.g. g++, clang++)

-Make sure SFML is properly installed and linked before building.
+Make sure SDL3 is properly installed and linked before building.

 ### Compiling command for SDL3
 clang++ Chess-View.cpp -o test \